nathanjhood/cmodule/README.rst

 .. code::

     npm -g install cmake-js@latest
-    // ...will install the required Node API header files for C++ development
+    // ...will install the required Node API header files for C++ development (only needed once)

     npm install
     // ...will compile the prototype "hello world" cmodule from the files found in 'src/' and 'include/cmodule/'